FurongHuang/TTP-NeuralNets-Compression/README.md

 # Set up
 ## Dependencies
 To sucessfully run the scripts, besides usual packages for Tensorflow, you also need to install Tensorly.
-The installation is quite simple and you can use pip as what is mentioned in the [instructions] (http://tensorly.org/stable/installation.html)
+The installation is quite simple and you can use pip as what is mentioned in the [instructions](http://tensorly.org/stable/installation.html)

 ## Data
-You can follow the instructions on [this link] (https://github.com/tensorflow/models/tree/master/official/resnet) to download the CIFAR-10 dataset and the ImageNet dataset.
+You can follow the instructions on [this link](https://github.com/tensorflow/models/tree/master/official/resnet) to download the CIFAR-10 dataset and the ImageNet dataset.

 ## Pretrained models
 As it is quite fast to train CIFAR-10 end to end, the pretrained model we used for cifar10 is trained using the default settings in the [official resnet framework] (https://github.com/tensorflow/models/tree/master/official/resnet).
-And the the pretrained model for ImageNet is the "ResNet-50 v2" one in the [official resnet framework] (https://github.com/tensorflow/models/tree/master/official/resnet).
+And the the pretrained model for ImageNet is the "ResNet-50 v2" one in the [official resnet framework](https://github.com/tensorflow/models/tree/master/official/resnet).

 # How to run
 We implemented our own convolutional layer and fully connected layer, which can support compression using 7 different tensor decomposition techniques with specified compression rates.
 You can find the implementation under the tensornet/ folder.